tbshirey/QIIME/QIIMEWorkflow2.md

-# QIIME
+# QIIME for Ion Torrent sequencing
-## Instructions for processing short Ion Torrent 16S amplicon sequences in QIIME
+## Workflow for processing short 16S rRNA gene amplicon sequences in QIIME

 1. Create a separate mapping file for each sample

-2. Download the .fastq sequence file and convert your .fastq file into seperate .fasta and .qual files by using this script:
+2. Download each .fastq sequence file and convert the .fastq files into seperate .fasta and .qual files:

    $ convert_fastaqual_fastq.py -f filename.fastq -c fastq_to_fastaqual

-3. For each sample generate a separate split library file from the .fna and .qual files generated in the previous step:
+3. For each sample generate a separate split library file from the .fna and .qual files generated in step 2:

    $ split_libraries.py -m mappingfile.txt -f filename.fna -q filename.qual -l 150 -L 350 -z truncate_only -o split_library_filename_output

 4. Concatenate all the split library files into one fasta file.
-Make sure you enter a single space between each .fna filename:
+Enter a single space between each .fna filename:

    $ cat split_library_filename_output/seqs.fna split_library_filename2_output/seqs.fna > Combined_seqs.fna

-5. Pick OTUs using the standard method on your combined seqs file:
+5. Pick OTUs using the standard method on the combined_seqs.fna file:

    $ pick_de_novo_otus.py -i Combined_seqs.fna -o Combined_otus

-6. Summarize taxa through plots using the combined OTU table, but this time use a new mapping file that contains all the sample names, no barcodes:
+6. Summarize taxa through plots using the combined OTU table (otu_table.biom).
+For this step, use a new mapping file that contains all the sample names, no barcodes:

    $ summarize_taxa_through_plots.py -i Combined_otus/otu_table.biom -o combined_wf_taxa_summary -m Combined_map.txt